 If you're a blogging newbie, Yoast SEO is an award-winning plugin that is designed to make those words slip easily onto your keyboard and onto your screen thanks to the Gutenberg Editor.
 With a slogan promising "SEO for Everyone, install this plugin and you are well on your way to carve out a name for yourself in the universe of blogging.
 Ensuring that you have attractive content that is written with your reader in mind is significantly important.
 Yoast has a rating system that can transition from Red to Green based on how many errors are present in your content.
 While Rank Math is a competitor it is best to choose Yoast since it has the blessings of Brian Dean as well.

 In 2021, it’s easier than ever to start a WordPress blog – even if you are a complete beginner who doesn’t understand anything about coding or web design.
-With a little bit of guidance and the right tools, you can have your very own personal or professional blog up and running in less than 30 minutes.
+With a little bit of guidance and the right tools like website makers and other relevant plugins like commenting plugins, you can have your very own personal or professional blog up and running in less than 30 minutes.
 It would be safe to surmise that writing blog posts and crafting unique content can take much longer.
 Creating content is definitely an exercise in patience while figuring out how to start a WordPress blog is just about following some simple steps.